 Corvinus Kiosk is a newspaper that draws readers' attention to a wide range of scientific activities taking place at the Corvinus University of Budapest.
 Corvinus Kiosk Review contains a selection of articles and interviews in English highlighting recent events and research projects.

-Selection from the 2nd and 3rd quarter of 2018
+Selection from the 1st quarter of 2019

 Read more >>>

 Balázs Kovács sociologist, network researcher, lecturer at the Yale School of Management.
 He earned his PhD at Stanford University, his articles are published in top international scholarly journals.
 He had graduated from Corvinus University and used to be member of the Rajk College of Advanced Studies.
 We interviewed him on his exceptional professional career and current research themes.
 Read more >>>